Profiles in "History of Science" Expertise Area

 • Deryc T. Painter is a computational historian and data scientist.
 He studies and models innovation and its relationship to interdisciplinarity at varying scales.

-• Jones is a historian of energy, economics, and environment.
+• Jones is history faculty head and a historian of energy, economics, and environment.
 He has published on the dynamics of energy transitions and is currently researching the history of economic theories of growth.

 • Creath is a philosopher of science who uses historical methods to study fundamental questions about the role of logic, mathematics, scientific methods and even philosophy within science.